AminBhst/brisk/README.md

 For Linux, make sure to read the [Linux Prerequisites](#key-linux-prerequisites).

-MacOS builds are unfortunately not available.
-If you're interested in this project and would like to contribute by providing MacOS builds for each release, please open an issue to let me know.
+Due to not owning a Mac hardware, MacOS support is unfortunately not available.

 ## :rocket: Key Features